Download This Bill in Microsoft Word format

 (B) Pursuant to the timeline established pursuant to subsection (A), the department shall ensure the following:

-(1) process applications must be processed in the order in which they are received, after a preference has been extended to all prior-year participants and their respective siblings within each of the priority and general application windows,; and
+(1) applications must be processed in the order in which they are received, within each of the priority and general application windows;

-(3) once the early application window has closed, the general application window must open for any student who did not meet the early application window criteria; and
+(3) once the priority application windows have closed, the general application window must open for any student who did not meet the early application window criteria; and

 (4) within thirty days of submission of all required documentation, award letters must be enrolled and issued, and the student's online account must be created.